 Related: What to do at Sutton Hoo

-Then, after returning to the B&B, feeding Ted, and having a quick nap, we made our way to Framlingham Castle, a 20 minute drive away.
+Then, after returning to the B&B, feeding Ted, and having a quick nap, we made our way to Framlingham Castle, a 20 minute drive from Woodbridge.
 There we had a spot of lunch outside the castle, before stumbling on some sort of medieval festival within the castle walls.
 We had no idea it would be there, so it was a pleasant surprise, and really added to our experience of an otherwise ruined castle.
 However, it does have some spectacular views that are well worth seeing for yourself.

 Related: Framlingham Castle